-Services will be held via Zoom and also attendance in Church for the regulars and non-regulars with prior consent.
-For those wishing to join the Zoom services, the information can be found in Church News by clicking on the above link, or available from our Parish Administrator Alison Wood who can be contacted on firstname.lastname@example.org Please contact Alison if you would like to attend Church for the Sunday Service and you do not attend regularly.
-From May 2021 these are the Guidelines for worshipping in Church.
+Services will be held via Zoom and also attendance in Church for the regulars and non-regulars.
+For those wishing to join the Zoom services, the information can be found in Church News by clicking on the above link, or available from our Parish Administrator Alison Wood who can be contacted on email@example.com

 The Church has the most profound desire to stand alongside our neighbours with the faith, hope and love that Jesus inspires within us.
 Sunday services, music and sermons during Covid with all it's restrictions can be watched on our own You Tube site which has increased in popularity.

 We want to go deeper in our commitment to what Jesus described as the greatest commandment of them all to “love the Lord our God with all our heart and mind and soul and strength, and to love our neighbour as ourselves.”

 We are loving and reaching out to our neighbours in a number of ways:

 Spiritual resources are available for those online, with much to encourage us on a daily basis, including on the Church of England website at https://www.churchofengland.org/prayer-and-worship/join-us-service-daily-prayer

 ‘Time to Pray’ presents everything we need for Prayer During the Day, with variations according to the day of the week and the season of the Church’s year, see: https://www.chpublishing.co.uk/apps/time-to-pray

 Weekly services will be broadcast live on the Church of England Facebook page at: https://www.facebook.com/thechurchofengland

 Live streamed Sunday services include All Souls, Lanham Place at: https://allsouls.org/Groups/337797/Watch/Watch.aspx